bem-site/bem-js-tutorial/03-Live-initialization/03-Live-initialization.en.md

         ...
     },
     ...
-},{
+}, {
     live: function() {
-        // Here you can code when to initialize
+        // Here you can code when to initialize this block instance }
-        // this block instances
-    }
 }));